Flxp49/notion-watchlistarr/README.md

 - Docker

 ## Executable
+>**NOTE** Depending upon the location of the exe, you may need to run it as administator

 The executable requires a .env file in the same directory from which it reads the following values:
 | Env | Value | Default |
 | -------- | -------- | -------- |